 The content isn’t cluttered, it’s easy to skim read, plus you can switch between FAQ-related resources within a single click to service various layers of user intent.

 DaysOutGuide’s frequently asked questions resource incorporates tags to make the most out of single-click functionality for all device access to information.

-SendInBlue’s FAQs are by far the most basic by design (single grid defined by thin square categories) included in this list of my best and most effective FAQs, but they work.
+SendInBlue’s FAQs are by far the most basic by design (single grid defined by thin square design categories) included in this list of my best and most effective FAQs, but they work.

-It’s a simple solution, but almost always overlooked.
+It’s a simple solution but almost always overlooked.

 13. Amazon Web Services